itSFox/TFM2-Chief-Scout/README.md

 Because the report runs in your browser, it can also remain visible alongside Teamfight Manager 2 while you scout and compare players.

 The main native Chief Scout remains available for tighter in-game integration, while the HTML Report offers a more spacious scouting workflow.

+## Stable Mod API

+The current 0.5.7 builds use the official **Stable Mod API** instead of the older classic native API.

+This required a substantial internal rewrite of the data loading and UI runtime, but should make Chief Scout significantly less sensitive to normal game updates and native ABI changes.

+The scoring system itself was not changed as part of this migration.

 ## Source code